kuz/caffe-with-spearmint/README.md

 -------------

 #### STEP 1: Install Caffe
 Follow the instructions in the [Caffe](https://github.com/BVLC/caffe) repository.
-Once installed set the `CAFFE_ROOT` variable to point to the Caffe repository root so that `CAFFE_ROOT/build/tools/caffe` would be the Caffe binary.
+Once installed set the `CAFFE_ROOT` variable in the `run.py` script to point to the Caffe repository root so that `CAFFE_ROOT/build/tools/caffe` would be the Caffe binary.

 #### STEP 2: Install Spearmint
 Follow the instruction in the [Spearmint](https://github.com/HIPS/Spearmint) repository.
-Once install set the `SPEARMINT_ROOT` variable to point to the Spearmint repository root so that `SPEARMINT_ROOT/spearmint/main.py` is the Spearmint main script.
+Once install set the `SPEARMINT_ROOT` variable in the `run.py` scipt to point to the Spearmint repository root so that `SPEARMINT_ROOT/spearmint/main.py` is the Spearmint main script.

 #### STEP 3: Prepare experiment directory
-The only parameter to CWSM's `run.py` script needs is the location of the experiment directory.
-Create your `experiments/myexperiment` and you are ready to go to the next step, `run.py` will take care of creating the structure and will tell you if something is missing.
+The main parameter CWSM's `run.py` script needs is the location of the experiment directory.
+Create your `experiments/myexperiment` and you are ready to go to the next step, `run.py` will take care of creating the structure and will tell you what to do next.
-The final structure will look like this:
+For the refernce, the final structure will look like this:
 ```
 myexperiment
   caffeout                  # [created automatically] will be filled with Caffe output